-UNIT 4: APPEARANCE, EXAMINATION AND TRIAL 5 Hrs.
+UNIT 4: APPEARANCE, EXAMINATION AND TRIAL

-Learning Outcome: On completion of this Unit students will be able to discuss about the preliminary stages as well as trial stage in a civil proceeding.
+Learning Outcome: On completion of this Unit students will be able to discuss the preliminary stages as well as trial stages in a civil proceeding.

-Appearance, Ex-parte procedure, Summary and attendance of witnesses, Trial, Adjournments, Interim orders: commission, arrest or attachment before judgement, injunction and appointment of receiver, Interests and costs
+Appearance, Ex-parte procedure, Summary and attendance of witnesses, Trial, Adjournments, Interim orders: commission, arrest or attachment before judgment, injunction and appointment of receiver, Interests and costs

-UNIT 5: EXECUTION 8 Hrs.
+UNIT 5: EXECUTION

-Learning Outcome: On completion of this Unit students will be able to discuss about different modes of execution, powers of executing courts and properties is exempt from execution.
+Learning Outcome: On completion of this Unit students will be able to discuss different modes of execution, powers of executing courts and properties exempt from execution.